unakozak/Bel_Chip_WebdriverIO/README.md

 }
 module.exports = new LoginPage();
 ```

+## Global Constants
+The config file has a block of global const, such as: email, password, etc., which are used to organize all the necessary string information in one place and then use it in PageObjects.

 ## Test examples
 The tests in this project use https://www.microsoft.com/en-us/edge to demonstrate how to interact with some of the most common UI elements you will encounter.
 Including: dropdowns, basic auth, dynamic loading (waitUntil) and javascript alerts.